 The second option is Alternative Routes.
 This is a hop on hop off bus that runs across Nova Scotia.
 It stops in Lunenburg at midday so you can stay the night.
 The bus runs throughout the summer months and then on a limited schedule in the winter.Click here to Compare Deals on Car Hire in Nova Scotia

 If driving take Highway 103.
 If you have the time take the lighthouse route which is a lovely drive.
 When I visited I came from Annapolis which is an easy drive.

 If you have chosen not to hire a car there are quite a few day trip options available from Halifax.Book a Day Trip to Lunenburg from Halifax

 Finally, it is also possible to get to Lunenburg by sea!
 It is possible to sail right into Lunenberg harbour and drop anchor!

+When it comes to what to do in Lunenburg enjoying the local food should be high on your list!
 Fleur de Sel was perhaps the most famous restaurant in Lunenburg.
 Its French menu is designed and cooked by Martin Ruiz Salvador.
 Alas, it has recently closed but the owners have a new restaurant Beach Pea Kitchen & Bar that is getting rave reviews.
 Unfortunately, you can’t book so arrive early!